23 Money Saving Challenges You Can Start Today

 Pro Tip: Test out which side hustles work for you, then create an intentional schedule in your week to make sure they happen.

-How to Make Money Saving Challenges Work for You
+How to Make Saving Challenges Work for You

-A woman's hand holding a fanned out stack of American money, against a background that shows a houseplant.
+A woman's hand holding a fanned out stack of money.

 I know that starting almost any kind of money challenge can be pretty intimidating, but here are some ways you can make it work for you. 🙂

-1. Keep it simple.
-Don’t start off big, choose a small challenge that gets you wins right away.
-Then move onto something bigger.
+1. Keep it Simple: Don’t start off big, choose a small challenge that gets you wins right away.

-4. Get rid of any bad money beliefs.
-If you believe something like, “Well I’m just bad at saving money,” chances are, it’ll become a self-fulfilling prophecy and you’ll spend it away.
+4. Get Rid of Bad Money Beliefs: If you believe something like, “Well I’m just bad at saving money,” chances are, it’ll become a self-fulfilling prophecy, and you’ll spend it away.

-5. Get creative.
-If there are ways to cut costs and make more money, research and start small.
-Find simple ways to not spend as much and make more money that don’t intimidate you.
+5. Get Creative: If there are ways to cut costs, and make more money, research and start small.
+Find simple ways to save more, and make more, that won’t intimidate you.

-6. Compete with a friend or even your significant other.
-This way you can keep yourself on track and have more fun with it!
+6. Compete with a Friend or Even Significant Other: This way you can keep yourself on track, and have more fun with it!

-7. If money comes your way, don’t spend it.
-If you get something like a money gift or a tax refund, don’t spend it for in the moment fun.
-Instead use it to beat your savings challenge or get yourself there faster.
+7. Don’t Spend Extra Money: If you get something like a money gift, or a tax refund, don’t spend it for in the moment desires.
+Instead, use it to beat your savings challenge, or get yourself there faster.

-Different jars with coins and dollar bills stacked in them.
-It's in a bright sunny outdoor setting.
+Different jars with coins and bills stacked in them.
+They symbolize the money you can save during a money saving challenge.

 Photo by ShutterOK via Getty Images